 The Best Vegan Beef made with healthy non-GMO soy curls.
-Low in calories and high in plant-based protein, this easy recipe tastes just like meat.
-Add broccoli and noodles for a complete and tasty meal.
+Soy curls are a delicious plant-based alternative to traditional beef, perfect for those seeking a meat-free option without compromising flavor.
+Plus, they are low in calories and high in plant-based protein.
+This easy recipe tastes just like beef.
+Add broccoli and noodles or rice for a complete and tasty meal.

 This Best Vegan Beef dish was inspired by my Easy Soy Curl & Vegetable Stir-Fry on this site, as well as this sheet-pan recipe for Soy Curls in Creamy Peanut Sauce.